Background

 Celebrate Cultural Values

-Use public art along the Trail to explore pioneering virtues such as community, vision, service, industry, and gratitude – values shared by many kinds of pioneers who have shaped Utah across generations.
+Install public art along the Trail that explores universal pioneering values such as community, vision, industry, and resilience – values shared by many kinds of pioneers who have shaped, and continue to shape, Utah’s story.

-Design and care for exceptional parks and green spaces by planting native perennial gardens and improving seating, lighting, and walkways along the Trail and its surrounding civic spaces.
+Revitalize urban green spaces by planting world-class native perennial gardens and improving seating, lighting, and walkways along the Trail and its surrounding public spaces.

 The Route